deanwagner/odin_project/signup/README.md

 ### Scope Creep

 * Implemented browser-based input validation with the `pattern` attribute
-* Used `:valid` and `:invalid` pseudo-elements instead of a class to show user feedback
+* Used `:valid` and `:invalid` pseudo-elements to show user feedback instead of a class
-* Used `:focus` pseudo-element instead of class
+* Used `:focus` pseudo-element instead of a class